Cholera is endangering children globally

 Are there vaccines available to prevent cholera?

-There are currently three World Health Organization pre-qualified oral cholera vaccines: Dukoral, Shanchol and Euvichol-Plus.
-In order to be fully protected, all of these vaccines require two doses.
+There are currently five World Health Organization pre-qualified oral cholera vaccines: Dukoral, Shanchol, Euvichol, Euvichol-P, and Euvichol-S. In order to be fully protected, all of these vaccines require two doses.
 The International Coordinating Group (ICG), which UNICEF is a member of, manages the global stockpile of oral cholera vaccines.
 The group has conducted mass vaccination campaigns resulting in more than 100 million doses of oral cholera vaccines being administered.
 These campaigns have focused on areas experiencing an outbreak, particularly in highly endemic areas known as “hotspots” and in areas at increased vulnerability during humanitarian crises.

-UNICEF is working tirelessly to respond to these outbreaks in these impacted countries and regions.
+UNICEF is working tirelessly to respond to outbreaks across impacted countries and regions.

-How is UNICEF responding to these cholera outbeaks?
+How is UNICEF responding to the outbreak of cholera?

 We also supply local health departments with oral rehydration salt sachets and zinc, in addition to providing acute watery diarrhoea kits to treat moderate and severe cases.
 Additionally, UNICEF is increasing access to ready-to-use therapeutic food, as malnutrition is a leading cause of death from cholera.